 |Non-current financial assets||3,467||3,467|

 |Trade payables and other current liabilities||– 46,400||– 39,293|

 |Cost of the business combination||416,640|

-Initial accounting pursuant to IFRS 3.62: As a result of the close proximity in time between the date of acquisition (May 25, 2007) and the balance sheet date of the quarterly financial statements (September 30, 2007), webMethods was initially accounted for using provisional fair values.
+Initial accounting pursuant to IFRS 3.62: As a result of the close proximity in time between the date of acquisition (May 25, 2007) and the balance sheet date of the quarterly financial statements (June 30, 2007), webMethods was initially accounted for using the provisional fair values.